Project60/org.project60.banking/doc/civibanking-getting-started.md

 Plugins are of 3 types:
    * Import - reading a file and storing in the database
    * Match - the meat
-   * Export - for outputs other than CiviCRM changes
+   * Export - export the reconciliation data for processing in other systems

 You will need at least one import and one match plugin.